rozek/dommali/README.md

 # dommali #

-a lightweight DOM manipulation library with jQuery-inspired API
+a lightweight DOM manipulation library with jQuery-inspired "fluent" API